Lujza44/Quiz/README.md

 At the conclusion of the session, the application calculates the user's score based on the correctness of their answers, awards points, and presents a final grade.
 This grade reflects the user's performance across all questions, offering insight into their knowledge and areas that may require further revision.

-### Project Structure
+### Project organization

-The project is organized into several Java classes, each with a specific role:
+The project is organized into several Java classes, each with a specific role, in two packages:

+- package `model`:
+    - `Theme`: Represents a theme - one set of questions.
+    - `Question`: Represents a single question, including its text, answer choices, and correct answer(s).
+- package `util`:
     - `Quiz`: Manages the quiz flow, including mode selection, theme selection, providing questions and reading user's answers.
     - `JsonReader`: Handles loading and parsing of question data from JSON files.
-- `Theme`: Represents a theme - one set of questions.
-- `Question`: Represents a single question, including its text, answer choices, and correct answer(s).
     - `PointsCounter`: Tracks and calculates the user's points and final grade based on their answers.
     - `Stopwatch`: Manages the timing for test simulation mode, counting down the available time or tracking the elapsed time in practice mode.

 ### Prerequisites